governify/tp-tester/README.md

 There are also several action buttons for each TPA:

-- The **Copy** button allows you to copy the content of a TPA.
+- The **Copy** button allows you to copy the content of a TPA intro the lower textarea.
 - The **View** button navigates to a detailed view of the TPA.
 - The **Edit** button navigates to a page where you can edit the TPA.
-- The **Delete** button navigates to a page where you can delete the TPA.
+- The **Delete** button navigates the TPA from the Bluejay DB.

 ### Create TPA